Trades Union Congress: 20th century

 The Parliamentary Committee grew slowly, confining itself to legal matters, and ignored industrial disputes.
 In 1916 Harry Gosling proposed that organised labour needed an administrative machine.
 Following the railway strike of 1919, Ernest Bevin and G. D. H. Cole proposed a new system.
 The Parliamentary Committee became the General Council, representing thirty groups of workers.
 The General Secretary of the Trades Union Congress became chief permanent officer of the TUC, and a major figure in the British trade union movement.
 The system was successfully implemented by Fred Bramley and Walter Citrine.
 By 1927 the TUC had the making of a trade union bureaucracy similar to the civil service.

 During the First World War, the Trades Union Congress generally supported the aims of the British Empire.
 However, in 1915, national conference voted against the introduction of military conscription.

+The TUC played a major role in the General Strike of 1926, initially supporting it but then calling it off unconditionally, without input from those striking or winning any guarantees or improvements, leading to criticism and feelings of betrayal from workers and weakened unions with reduced membership numbers, as well as victimization of the strikers as they returned to work.

-The TUC played a major role in the General Strike of 1926, and became increasingly affiliated with the Labour Party in the 1930s, securing seven of the thirteen available seats on the newly created National Council of Labour in 1934.
+The TUC became increasingly affiliated with the Labour Party in the 1930s, securing seven of the thirteen available seats on the newly created National Council of Labour in 1934.
 The TUC pressured the Labour Party into rejecting Ramsay MacDonald's National Government formed to implement spending cuts, and no major trade unions joined his breakaway National Labour Organisation.

 A TUC survey of local trades councils who were approached by unemployed marchers for support in 1936 shows widespread support for unemployed workers' protest marches among the local trade union activists.
 The TUC leadership subsequently tried to distort the result of the survey to justify its own opposition toward unauthorised marches.

 In 1945, the World Trade Union Conference took place in February at County Hall, London, before the first World Trade Union Congress was convened in Paris, October of the same year.

 In 1958, the TUC's current headquarters, Congress House, was built.
 It was proposed at the 1944 Congress in Blackpool as a tribute to the lives of trade unionists that were lost in World War II.
 The idea was quickly expanded on to include conference and meeting facilities now known as Congress Centre.
 The building was also seen as an opportunity to raise interest in arts and culture, architecture in particular and the chance to design the building was left open to the public as a competition, which David Du R Aberdeen won.
 From 1979 to the end of the 20th century, the TUC's membership declined from about 12 million to about 6.6 million.
 This took place during and after the Premiership of Margaret Thatcher, among other contributing factors.